crazyoptimist/crazyoptimist-github-io/content/posts/2023/how-to-assume-iam-role-in-aws-and-use-it.md

 ---
-title: "How to Assume IAM Role in AWS and Use It in Github Actions"
+title: "How to Assume IAM Role in AWS and Use It"
 date: 2023-08-17T14:06:18-05:00
 categories: ["devops"]
 ---
 AWS IAM Assume Role is a mechanism that enables a user or service to assume a specific IAM role temporarily.
 This allows the user or service to acquire temporary security credentials, including access keys, session tokens, and permissions, to perform actions within AWS resources.
 The assumed role can have different permissions and policies than the original user or service, ensuring a granular level of access control and reducing the need for sharing long-term credentials.

 In this post, we'll create a new IAM user without any permissions granted, and a new role with some permissions, while configuring the role assumption.
-Then we'll use the user and the assumed role in the Github Actions, to perform desired operations in a CI/CD pipeline.
+Then we'll demonstrate the use cases of assumed role with Github Actions and Terraform.

+### Assume Role

 First things first, let's create a new IAM user.